-Cell phones must be off or silenced and out of sight while on campus.
-Any phone in view will be confiscated until the end of the day, if it is a first offense.
-The cell phone policy applies to all students.
-All visitors are asked to follow the same guidelines.
+Cell phones are off or silenced and out of sight during scheduled classes and learning labs.
+Any phone in view will be confiscated until the end of the day.
+The cell phone policy applies to all students and visitors.

-Additionally, cell phones may be used at the front desk to call a ride or during an emergency.
-Parents must call the front desk, (530) 532.5848 x 0 to contact their child or to deliver a message.
+Additionally, cell phones may be used during breaks, lunch, and before and after school.
+Parents are to call the front desk, (530) 532-5848 ext.
+0 to contact their child or to deliver a message.